bertholdm/TextDiff/README.md

 The detailed workflow is as follows:
 1. Select a book with at least two formats or two books with at least one format each to compare.
 2. Chose two formats.
-2. Chose the output format and other comparison options.
+3. Chose the output format and other comparison options.
-3. Hit "Compare".
+4. Hit "Compare".
-4. The formats are converted and compared and the output is displayed in the output window.
+5. The formats are converted and compared and the output is displayed in the output window.
 A ratio is also computed and displayed.
-5. If wished, copy the comparison output to the clipboard and/or save it to a file and/or save it as book with an suitable format (HTML or text).
+6. If wished, copy the comparison output to the clipboard and/or save it to a file and/or save it as book with an suitable format (HTML or text).

 If you want to compare other formats, repeat step 1 and hit the "Refresh formats"  button.
 Then repeat steps 2 - 5.
 The "Compare"-Dialog is modeless, what permits to move it around and touch the Calibre screen.

 Planned Features:
 -----------------
 - Remove soft hyphens before conversion.
-- Custom characters to ignore ("char junk", e. g. "" vs. »«).
+- Custom characters to ignore ("char junk", e. g. "" vs. Â»Â«).
-- Optimierung des Füllens des Textbrowser-Widgets (HTML-Rendering verursacht 2/3 der Laufzeit!).
-- Fortschrittsanzeige.

 Limitations:
 ------------